-The funding for Housing Assistance Payments (HAP), also known as Housing Choice Vouchers, does not currently meet the increasing needs in DSM.
+The funding for Housing Assistance Payments (HAP), also known as Housing Choice Vouchers, does not meet the increasing needs for affordable housing in DSM.
 HAP funding increases are only based on utilization from the prior year and an inflation factor set by HUD.
 The result is not having the funding to support increasing the number of Voucher participants.
-Program waiting remains long and costly to manage and maintain.
-Therefore, The Partnership supports increased in HAP funding.
+Program waiting lists remain long and are costly to manage and maintain.
+Therefore, The Partnership supports increased HAP funding.